menu

 Finally, one of the really interesting characteristics about the Downtown Auburn neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 2.6% of college-friendly places to live in the state of Alabama.
 In addition to being an excellent choice for college students, this neighborhood is also a very good choice for young, single professionals.

-Renter-occupied real estate is dominant in the Downtown Auburn neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+100.0% of the real estate in the Downtown Auburn neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 Despite all of the residential real estate here in the Downtown Auburn neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 42.9%, which is higher than 98.1% of all U.S. neighborhoods.

 In addition, the Downtown Auburn neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 88.2% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Downtown Auburn neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Downtown Auburn neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 74.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Downtown Auburn neighborhood has more Swedish and Iranian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.5% of this neighborhood's residents have Swedish ancestry and 1.6% have Iranian ancestry.